Workflow Server in a Docker container

 - the container with Workflow Server, which connects to PostgreSQL, is configured, launched, and the script creates the necessary database objects in it.

-You will get a fully functional Workflow Server available at http://localhost:8077/ after launch.
+You will get a fully functional Workflow Server available at http://localhost:8077/ once it is launched.

 - settings of all containers are located in the